AJStubbsy/sRV/README.md

 This code is used as part of a project to make a Smart Radiator Valve.
 The details of the project can be found on Instructables: - https://www.instructables.com/Smart-Radiator-Valve-With-Home-Assistant/

-## Upload BasicOTA from Arduino IDE
+## Prepare esp8266 for OTA updates
 Follow a turorial to prepare the esp8266 for ota updates.
 I used this one: - https://lastminuteengineers.com/esp8266-ota-updates-arduino-ide/